XRPLBounties/Proposals/open_bounties/0000 Core Library Support.md

 * Are there particularly relevant documentation pages?
 -->

-In order to learn how to contribute to xrpl.js, you should read:

-- The [CONTRIBUTING.md](https://github.com/XRPLF/xrpl.js/blob/main/CONTRIBUTING.md) file (which explains how to run tests, and install dev dependencies)
+Before contributing, make sure to check the CONTRIBUTING.md file in each repository.
+Ex.
+This is the [CONTRIBUTING.md](https://github.com/XRPLF/xrpl.js/blob/main/CONTRIBUTING.md) file for xrpl.js which explains how to run tests, and install dev dependencies